hn374/Developer-Notes/React/React.md

 }
 ```

-More commonly, you'll be using an ES6 class to define a component:
+More commonly, you'll be using an ES6 class to define a component.
+If a component needs a state, it is considered a smart component and needs to be created like so:

 ```javascript
 class Welcome extends React.Component {